odmustafa/mini_checkin_app/README.md

 - Proper case conversion for improved contact matching

 ## Recent Improvements
+- Added confidence-based contact matching system with color-coded indicators
+- Implemented intelligent scoring algorithm for name and DOB matching
+- Prioritized exact last name matches with partial first name matches
+- Added detailed match explanations showing why contacts were matched
 - Migrated from Wix Members API to CRM Contacts API for all lookups
 - Implemented query builder pattern following Wix documentation
 - Enhanced contact search with first/last name filtering
 - Added test scripts to verify contact search functionality
 - Improved authentication with ApiKeyStrategy and account-level headers
-- Fixed Scan-ID data mapping for proper contact lookup
-- Added detailed diagnostics for API requests and responses

 ## New Account Activation Flow - Explained
 - Check [New Account Activation Flow](./New-Account-Activation-flow.md) for a detailed explanation of the New Account Activation flow (now with a neat flowchart!)